 The Graduate Certificate in Computer Forensics is funded by Microsoft Corporation, the National White Collar Crime Center and the U.S. Secret Service.
 It provides expertise to individuals who are either currently in the computer and information technology industry or have academic credentials to enter this field while being engaged in law enforcement.

-Admission to the graduate certificate program in Computer Forensics requires admission to the M.S.
-Computer Science or M.S.
-Electrical Engineering (with Computer Engineering major).
+Admission to the graduate certificate program in Computer Forensics requires admission to the MS Computer Science or MS Electrical Engineering (with Computer Engineering major).

 Each graduate program sets their own terms of admission and application deadlines.
 Applicants can only apply for admission for the terms displayed below.
 Any questions regarding the application deadline should be directed to the graduate program representative.